This collection of tips, inspired by guest feedback, may assist in planning your next visit to The Strong museum.

 Butterfly Garden Tickets

 The museum is home to Upstate New York’s only year-round indoor butterfly garden, so if this is your only trip to the museum, you will want to visit Dancing Wings Butterfly Garden.
-Admission to the butterfly garden requires an additional $4 fee for nonmembers and $3 for members, and a timed ticket for entry.
-Ticket holders enjoy a 20-minute visit.
-Tickets may be purchased at the museum admission desk.
+Admission is by timed ticket for entry.
+Tickets for the 20-minute visit may be purchased at the museum admission desk with general museum admission.
 Please note that advance purchase of butterfly tickets is available and is highly recommended for high visitation times such as during summer and school-break weeks.
 Advance ticket purchase is available by calling 585-263-2700 between 8:30 a.m. and 5 p.m.
 Monday through Friday.

 The Strong museum is fun for all ages.
 American Comic Book Heroes: The Battle of Good vs. Evil, eGameRevolution, and Game Time! exhibits appeal especially to older children and adults.
 The entire family will find lots to enjoy in the Field of Play and Reading Adventureland exhibits.
 Preschoolers particularly will enjoy the Can You Tell Me How to Get to Sesame Street? and Berenstain Bears: Down a Sunny Dirt Road exhibits.
 Dancing Wings Butterfly Garden is popular with guests of all ages, as is the second-floor toy collection and the National Toy Hall of Fame.

 All children ages 15 and under must be accompanied by an adult.